Our Mission and Goals

 The CBSM TP is a rigorous training program aimed to train the next generation of clinicians and clinician-scientists in Cognitive Behavioral Sleep Medicine.
 Established in 2020, supervised trainees learn to evaluate and manage the care of patients with neurocognitive disorders and sleep disorders working within our specialty multidisciplinary clinic teams, review polysomnography, MSLT/MWT, and actigraphy studies of their own patients, participate and present at our weekly journal clubs and patient reviews, and pursue their own research interests in CBSM through mentored guidance as well as participate in ongoing research projects at the Sleep & Memory Center towards pursuing an independent career.

 Those interested to apply can email us at email@example.com, together with their CV, a personal statement, and two letters of recommendation.

 Education to Patients, Caregivers, and the General Public

-Our team of experts informs patients with seizure disorders, their caregivers, and the public at large on the latest research and best clinical practices in Epilepsy through talks and educational material in order to improve the quality of life of people with Epilepsy and, at the same time, combat the stigma for those carrying the diagnosis through improved public health education.
+Our team of experts inform patients with neurocognitive or sleep disorders, their caregivers, and the public at large on the latest research and best clinical practices in the field of Cognitive Behavioral Sleep Medicine through talks and educational material.